-Family Support Team will signpost service to provide guidance on where parents could access extra-curricular facilities outside of school.
+- Family Support Team will signpost service to provide guidance on where parents could access extracurricular facilities outside of school.

 How do we assess and review progress towards agreed outcomes, and how are parents, children and young people involved in this process?

-As soon as an SEND concern is raised, the academies will seek the viewpoint of parents and children involved.
+As soon as an SEND concern is raised, the school will seek the viewpoint of parents and children involved.
 Your voice as a family is extremely important in ensuring we have a full and broad picture of your child and that we have all relevant information to support the assessment and support process.

 Termly tracking of data and other evidence of progress is recorded on children’s records to ensure we can monitor the impact of additional support and intervention.